 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 The mixed heritage the film shares between White and Japanese - notably the immigration of the comic's Japan focused setting to the now fictionalized amalgamation "San Fransokyo" and the apparent Race Lift with some of the cast (notably Honey and Wasabi).
-While some view this as a bold change by Disney to become the first animated film to prominently feature individuals of a mixed heritages, for others it brings back some very unfavorable memories.
+While some view this as a bold change by Disney to become the first animated film to prominently feature individuals of a mixed heritages, others compare the change unfavorably to The Last Airbender.

 Cargo Ship: Many shipped Baymax with soccer balls as soon as the first trailer was released.